 Our most popular offer is back!
-Enjoy daily complimentary Continental Breakfast for two…View All Packages
+Enjoy daily complimentary American Breakfast for two…View All Packages

 Miami's South Beach is one of the most famous architectural districts in the world, and The Betsy Hotel distinguishes itself from the curvy geometric patterns and clean lines of its Art Deco neighbors by relying on classic formations.
 With its expansive four-column portico and signature shuttered windows, The Betsy evokes traditional colonial architecure.
 But it was designed and created by the same man, L. Murray Dixon, responsible for the majority of the most famous hotels in the area built in the Art Deco style.

 The 150th Anniversary of the Declaration of Independence in the 1920’s ushered in a period of nostalgia for the early years of the nation.
 John D Rockefeller’s restoration of Colonial Williamsburg was a prime case in point.
 Completed in the 1930s, it served as a catalyst for other historic preservation efforts around the country.

 The past was renovated and gussied up, perhaps to magnify it as a way of renewing the faith of Americans struggling to emerge from the Great Depression.
 Everything from restaurants to furniture was re-created in a colonial image, and even Hollywood provided its powerful endorsement of colonial style.

 A printed guide to the "colonial east," distributed by the Work Projects Administration (WPA), included images and photographs emphasizing architecture from the 17th through the 19th centuries, and created an explosion of the popularity of colonial architecture.

 When Dixon got around to considering how best to embrace the colonial chic of the moment, he turned to Betsy Ross.
 Opened in South Beach in 1942, The Betsy Ross Hotel stood out all the more for its stark yet graceful contrast to Dixon's Art Deco masterworks.